SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: 's ablation study on kernel-level throughput

-We benchmark the bandwidth of \Algname's aggregation kernel on H100 in Figure~\ref{fig:expert-agg-speed}.
-We compare \Algname's gather-and-sum aggregation (Figure~\ref{fig:expert-agg} left) with ScatterMoE's $\mathrm{torch.bmm}$ and MoMoE $\mathrm{torch.sum}$ aggregation (Figure~\ref{fig:expert-agg} middle).
-In addition, we implement a highly-optimized triton aggregation kernel (``triton sum (contig. $Y$)'') with extensive kernel configuration tuning.
-This kernel achieves 2.85+ TB/s (85\%+ peak) for most MoE configurations so we consider it as an upper bound for any aggregation kernel on H100.
-Although~\Algname's aggregation kernel requires a gather fusion during HBM load, the memory bandwidth of \Algname's still surpasses ScatterMoE (2.92x on average) and MoMoE (1.05x on average), and is only slightly slower (0.98x on average) than the triton upper bound of summing over contiguous $Y$.
+In Figure~\ref{fig:expert-agg-speed} and~\ref{fig:expert-agg-speed-B300}, we compare the bandwidth of \Algname's gather-and-sum aggregation (Figure~\ref{fig:expert-agg} left) with ScatterMoE's $\mathrm{torch.bmm}$ and MoMoE $\mathrm{torch.sum}$ aggregation on contiguous $Y$ inputs (Figure~\ref{fig:expert-agg} middle).
+In addition, we implement 2 optimized triton kernels that either use vanilla triton $\mathrm{tl.load}$ or TMA load and they both sum over contiguous $Y$ inputs.
+We report the max bandwidth of both results as ``max(tl.load, TMA)''.
+This result achieves 85\%+ peak for most MoE configurations so we consider it as an upper bound for any aggregation kernel on both H100 and B300 GPUs.
+On B300 GPUs, we also use Gluon to implement gather-and-sum aggregation with TMA gather\footnote{adopted from \url{https://github.com/triton-lang/triton/blob/8ecbfb066a28e231e9fd54ca0ce6de8ace4950aa/python/tutorials/gluon/09-tma-gather-scatter.py\#L298}}.

+\begin{itemize} \item \textbf{H100 GPUs}: although~\Algname's aggregation kernel requires a gather fusion during HBM load, the memory bandwidth of \Algname~still surpasses ScatterMoE (2.92x on average) and MoMoE (1.05x on average), and is only slightly slower (0.98x on average) than the triton upper bound of summing over contiguous $Y$.

+\item \textbf{B300 GPUs}: the results are similar to that of H100 GPUs.
+The memory bandwidth of \Algname~aggregation kernel still largely surpasses ScatterMoE (6.72x on average) and MoMoE (3.32x on average), and is only slightly slower (0.98x on average) than the triton upper bound of summing over contiguous $Y$. \textbf{We also note that \Algname~gather-and-sum is faster than Gluon TMA gather-and-sum (1.05x on average).} \end{itemize}